nomadscientist/training-material/events/tracks/ecology.md

 layout: event-track

 title: Ecology
-description: Learn all about Biodiversity data tretment on Galaxy.
+description: Learn all about Biodiversity data treatment on Galaxy.
 Start with the tutorial at your own pace.
 If you need support contact us via the Slack Channel [gta_ecology](https://gtnsmrgsbord.slack.com/channels/{{page.slack_channel}}). {% icon galaxy-info %} #**The workflows used for this track where tested thoroughly on the EU server, please use usegalaxy.eu for this track!**

 slack_channel: gta_ecology